Rabbie Burns! « Catholic Insight

-A joyful Rabbie Burns’ Day from this Scotsman to all our Scots and would-be Scots readers, which includes just about all o’ ye.
+A joyful Rabbie Burns’ Day from this Scotsman to all our Scots and would-be Scots readers, which, taken together, includes just about all o’ ye.

 Scotland’s national poet and lyricist was born on this day in 1759, and produced some of the nation’s finest ballads in his brief 37 years.
 Perhaps the most known would be his Auld Lang Syne: